({{search.Data.length}} results)

 Part of

-Welcome to historical Skara!
+Welcome to historical Skara

 The area around Skara offers ancient monuments and historical signs galore.
 Artefacts in the oldest sites near lake Hornborgasjön prove a human presence dating back some 8 000 years.
 Cemeteries, cultural landscapes and churches provide tangible evidence of the area's importance through the years.
 For here, in the middle of Sweden where the roads crossed, it seemed natural to settle and build villages.
+But it is not just stories about lost times, it is actual places that you can still visit today.

 Farm country from the Iron, Viking and Middle Ages

 The ground was farmed differently in different eras, making it possible to locate cattle trails and ancient monuments.
 Brunnsbo country estate was acquired by the Skara bishop in the 1400s and the village was moved to open land for haying creating the Brunnsbo field.
 It is a lovely meadow with large oak trees and hazel bushes surrounded by a dense growth of Primula veris, wild geranium and daisies.
 A walk in the Brunnsbo meadow is a glorious cultural and historic experience made even more interesting by the information signs throughout.
+A stone's throw from the nature reserve lies Brunsbo Gästgifveri, the old bishop's residence which now houses a popular hotel with a restaurant.

 The Amundstorp stone ship at Lake Hornborga